Please add keywords into the search field and adjust the filters to see relevant results.

 Cristina holds an MSc in Environment and Development from the University of Edinburgh, a BSc in Biology and Environmental Sciences from Trent University in Canada and a graduate specialization degree in Cities, Climate Change and Leadership at FLACSO University in Ecuador.

-Marian Urizar Zamora is the Senior Programme Officer of the Urban Climate Action Programme, Climate Action Implementation (UCAP CAI) for the LATAM region and is based in Mexico City.
-In this role, she supports the implementation and coordination of the CAI programme across the region: Bogotá, Guadalajara, Lima, Medellín and Mexico City.
+Marian was Programme Manager of the Urban Climate Action Programme, Climate Action Implementation (UCAP CAI) for the LATAM region from 2023 to 2025.
+She supported the implementation and coordination of the CAI programme across the region, in Bogotá, Guadalajara, Lima, Medellín and Mexico City.

-Prior to joining C40, Marian spent several years working in international urban development and public policy.
-She coordinated the sustainable urban development portfolio and co-led the UK – Mexico Future Cities Programme of the Mexico Prosperity Fund for the British Embassy in Mexico City (UK FCDO).
+Before joining C40, Marian spent several years working in international urban development and public policy.
+She coordinated the sustainable urban development portfolio and co-led the UK-Mexico Future Cities Programme of the Mexico Prosperity Fund for the British Embassy in Mexico City (UK FCDO).

 Marian holds an MSc in Cities and Global Development from the University of Sheffield (UK) and a BA in International Relations from Tecnológico de Monterrey (México).
 She also holds PRINCE2 certifications in project management.